ddeveloper72/django3-refresher/README.md

 ```

-The main serializer BookSerializer has four sub serializers that provide additional objects from the different database models, namely book numbers with the ISBN, characters and authors.
+The main serializer BookSerializer has four pre-serializers that provide additional objects from the different database models, namely book numbers with the ISBN, character and author objects.

-Book numbers have a1:1 relationship with the book db.
+The book numbers have a 1:1 relationship with the book db.
 Characters may appear in different books by the dame author, so from a 1:many relationships with the book db.
 Authors may write several books, so will have a many : many relationship with the book db.

 ```python